hieuthi/joplin-plugin-quick-goto/README.md

 You can optionally enable keyboard shortcut for `Assign` action and silently `Assign` note without showing confirm dialog by changing the plugin setting.

-## Advanced Usage

-The latest version v1.1.0 support jump to a specific header of the note but there is no GUI for that feature at the moment.
-Alternatively, you can manual do that by open plugin setting and add header hash to Note ID.
-For example change ITEM 1 - Note ID from `<noteid>` to `<noteid>#<hash>`.

-Header hash is a normalized id of a header, for example hash of "Welcome to Joplin!" is "welcome-to-joplin".